 - We've incorporated polls actively to engage our readers.
 Zoomerang has been an incredible sponsor and really helped us capture visitor interest and opinion, providing us with additional content ideas every week.
 A basic Zoomerang account is free, so I'd encourage anyone to use it!
 One word of caution is that you may not receive an overwhelming response from your poll.
 While people love to read blogs, they don't always participate.

-- We’ve developed Marketing Infographics for both Delivera (Holiday Email Best Practices) and Zoomerang (Consumers and SMB Social Media Survey Results) and released them through the MarTech Blog as part of our sponsorship packages with the companies.
+- We've developed Marketing Infographics for both Delivera (Holiday Email Best Practices) and Zoomerang (Consumers and SMB Social Media Survey Results) and released them through Martech Zone as part of our sponsorship packages with the companies.
 Infographics are simply fantastic for reaching audiences if you know how to leverage them!

 - Last and greatest impact: original, valuable content!
 While the rest of the marketing and technology blogs want to fight over the newest story – or worse – regurgitate it, we consistently work to ensure that you are receiving valuable, positive, actionable information in the industry.